Bikatr7/Kudasai/README.md

 These files are:

-    "errors.txt" - This file contains any errors that occurred during preprocessing, if this file is empty, no errors occurred.
+    "debug log.txt" : A log of most actions taken by Kudasai, useful for debugging.

-    "jeCheck.txt" - This file contains the j-e check text, this is the text file that japanese readers would use to check accuracy of the translation.
+    "error log.txt" : A log of errors that occurred during Kudasai's run, useful for debugging or reporting issues.

-    "output.txt" - This file contains the results of Kudasai, not the preprocessed text, but the results of the preprocessing.
-Basically what got replaced and what it got replaced with and the number of replacements.
+    "jeCheck.txt" : A log of the Japanese and English sentences that were paired together, useful for checking the accuracy of the translation and further editing of a machine translation.

-    "preprocessedText.txt" - This file contains the preprocessed text, this is the text that you would use to translate and the file that is used for the translation modules.
+    "Kairyou Results.txt" : A log of the results of Kairyou's run, shows what was replaced and how many times it was replaced.

-    "tlDebug.txt" - This file contains the debug text for the translation modules, this is mostly for myself and is blank until you run the translation modules.
+    "preprocessedText.txt" : The preprocessed text, the preprocessed text output by Kairyou.

-    "translatedText.txt" - This file contains the translated text, the result of the translations modules.
-It is also blank until you run the translation modules.
+    "translatedText.txt" : The translated text, the translated text output by Kaiseki or Kijiku.

 After preprocessing is completed, you will be prompted to run the translation modules.